top of page

 ICONIC FIGURES

-In 1965, not long after my arrival in New York, I began in my free time to photograph a number of painters, sculptors and illustrators then living in, or within commuting distance of, the city.
-Amongst them were such familiar names as deKooning, Dine, Duchamp, Lichtenstein, Oldenburg, Rauschenberg, Rosenquist, Rothko, Segal, Steinberg, Warhol and Wesselman.
-I don’t recollect whom I met first but a visit to one artist’s studio invariably led me to the studio of another.
-Regardless of my inexperience then as a photographer I was always warmly received and politely thanked for the portraits I mailed back to them.
+Not long after my 1965 arrival in New York, I began in my free time to photograph painters, sculptors and illustrators then living in, or within commuting distance of, the city.
+Among them were such familiar names as de Kooning, Dine, Duchamp, Lichtenstein, Oldenburg, Rauschenberg, Rosenquist, Rothko, Segal, Steinberg, Warhol and Wesselman.
+I don’t recall whom I met first, but a visit to one artist’s studio invariably led me to the next.
+Regardless of my inexperience then as a photographer, I was always warmly received and politely thanked for the portraits I mailed back to them.

 Commencing in the late 1970s I was commissioned by Omni, a now defunct science and science-fiction magazine, to take portraits of various notable figures in that field, such as the Nobel prize-winning physicist, Richard Feynman, and the author, Arthur C. Clarke.

 Most of these individuals are no longer alive.
-I feel privileged to have met them and hope that my portraits, taken almost sixty-years ago, prove to have some documentary value.
+I feel privileged to have met them, and hope that my portraits, taken almost sixty-years ago, prove to have some documentary value.

 bottom of page